tetris245/ULTRAbc/README.md

 You can find Tampermonkey here: https://www.tampermonkey.net/ (it's available for several browsers: Chrome, Microsoft Edge, Safari, Opera Next, Firefox, etc...)

-Manual installation: Add new script / Utilities / Insert link to ULTRAbc loader in last option / Click on "Install"

-To update: Go to Installed Scripts / Click on date corresponding to ULTRAbc (TM will search for new version and install it)

 **Bookmark methode** - links to the ULTRAbc bookmark:

 English version: https://tetris245.github.io/ultrabc.github.io/ULTRAbcbookmark.js